Professor Davis traveled to Japan to, in part, learn from the top manga universities to help our classes improve at Carolina

 Media Arts/SVAD sponsored guest Speaker Legendary Comics Vice President and veteran graphic novel writer and manga industry exec.
 Robert Napton answered q and a and spoke via skype at the Russell House movie theater,

 Robert Napton is an American graphic novel writer as well as a former long-time employee at Bandai Entertainment, which, along with Sunrise, distributed the massively successful Gundam and Cowboy Beebop anime franchises in America.
-Currently Vice President and Editorial Director of Legendary Comics (Legendary Entertainment is the company that produced Pacific Rim and the modern Hollywood hit version of Godzilla—director: Gareth Edwards, Warner Brothers, 2014), Napton story-edited Godzilla’s graphic novel prequel.
+Currently Vice President and Editorial Director of Legendary Comics (Legendary Entertainment is the company that produced Pacific Rim and the modern Hollywood hit version of Godzilla and its sequels), Napton story-edited Godzilla’s graphic novel prequel.
 He spoke about what it takes to be successful in the graphic novel/manga and comics industries and answer questions via video skype.

 Media Arts/SVAD sponsored guest Speaker Brook Driver also spoke the Russell House movie theater: